-Each local educational agency receiving IDEA funds through a flow-through grant must complete the excess cost worksheet annually demonstrating the district met excess cost in the previous fiscal year as well as identifying the new threshold for the current year.
+Each LEA receiving IDEA funds through a Flow-Through grant must complete the excess cost worksheet annually to demonstrate that the district met excess cost in the previous fiscal year as well as identifying the new threshold for the current year.
 Any district in danger of not meeting the excess cost threshold must contact a grant consultant immediately.
 Failure to meet excess cost will require repayment of federal funds with local funds.